coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 I'm sure training and funding are the major reasons for this, but again let's stick to funding and assume you can self-train ([like this](https://www.quora.com/How-does-one-get-started-as-an-independent-researcher)).

+### It's the end of the world as we know it, and I feel fine
 [Some](http://brightworkcoresearch.com/postdocalypse-opportunity-disguise/) hope the postdocalypse could be a biotech boom opportunity in disguise.
 [Ethan Perlstein](http://www.sciencemag.org/careers/2013/05/going-rogue) couldn't find an acadmic position despite sterling Ivy-league credentials, and decided to crowdfund his work before forming a [public benefit corporation](http://www.plab.co/) to continue researching "orphan diseases".